-My yogic experience is not particularly extensive and of course there are numerous branches of yoga that are practiced around the world.
+My yogic experience is not particularly extensive and of course, there are numerous branches of yoga that are practised around the world.
 I have studied Kundalini, Yin and Ashtanga and they are all very different practices within the umbrella of yoga, and certainly vastly different to Pilates.

 Yoga & Pilates often get lumped in the same category but are not always easily differentiated.
 Albeit very different, they are EQUALLY BENEFICIAL and I recommend them for different reasons.

 Mind & Body

 Yoga is a therapeutic practise that is used to unite the mind, body and spirit.
 I love that yoga has a spiritual and meditative component, which Pilates does not have.
 It really helps me to centre myself and energise my mind for the stresses of modern living.
 Yoga is often used to heal the body and provide mental harmony by improving flexibility and promoting relaxation.
 The movements in Yoga are called poses as opposed to exercises in Pilates.